Light at the end of a coronavirus: 4 reasons to remain optimistic during a pandemic

 And yet, the first four days of the week gave a ray of hope, albeit for a short time, that things in Italy, which suffered more than other European countries from the outbreak of a new infection, could be corrected.

-WHO called this trend encouraging, and the head physician of Lombardy, the region most seriously affected by the coronavirus, said that "at the end of the tunnel there was light."
+The WHO called the trend encouraging, and the chief physician of Lombardy, the region most severely affected by the coronavirus, said there was "light at the end of the tunnel."

 3. Scientists in search of a vaccine